 Tennis: Nishikori tests positive for COVID-19 ahead of US Open

-Japan's Kei Nishikori said on Sunday he had tested positive for COVID-19 while in Florida - just two weeks ahead of the U.S. Open that begins in New York on Aug.
-31.

-REUTERS: Japan's Kei Nishikori said on Sunday he had tested positive for COVID-19 while in Florida: just two weeks ahead of the U.S. Open that begins in New York on Aug.
-31.
+REUTERS: Japan's Kei Nishikori said on Sunday (Aug 16) he had tested positive for COVID-19 while in Florida: just two weeks ahead of the US Open that begins in New York on Aug 31.

 The 30-year-old former world number four has been staying at the IMG Academy in Bradenton, Florida, and pulled out of the upcoming Western & Southern Open, a warm-up tournament for many before the Grand Slam.